Join us this fall in Waterbury, VT and on the cliffs of Bolton for the 8th Annual Vermont Climbing Festival!

 Do I need to sign up separately for clinics?

 Yes.
-Clinics are not included in the weekend pass; prices range from $80 – $195 and are discounted for CRAG-VT members.
+Clinics are not included in the weekend pass; prices vary and are discounted for CRAG-VT members.
 Clinic participation requires purchase of a Festival Pass.
-Clinics run Saturday and Sunday from 9am to 3pm, more details are listed on the festival website below!
+Clinics run Friday, Saturday and Sunday from 9:00 AM to 3:00 PM, more details are listed on the festival website below!

 What is the refund policy?